DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/selection-and-navigation/select-grid-rows.md

 Click a row while holding down the CTRL key to toggle the row's selected state.

-Contiguous rows can be selected by clicking the first row and the last row, while holding down the SHIFT key.
-In this case, the previous selection is cleared.
-The selection can be further customized, by clicking individual rows while holding down the CTRL key.
+You can select contiguous rows by clicking the first row and the last row while holding down the SHIFT key.
+In this case the previous selection is cleared.
+You can further customize the selection by clicking individual rows while holding down the CTRL key.

 ![Selection](../../../images/img7293.png)